 The Minister of Health and Long-Term Care has tasked the CRPO with the responsibility during the transition period of providing more clarity on the meaning of the controlled act of psychotherapy.
 In a recent health bulletin, the Minister encouraged unregulated individuals to work with the CRPO to understand whether the services they currently provide involve the provision of psychotherapy as contemplated by the controlled act set out in the RHPA and, therefore, whether they will be required to register with one of the six authorized regulatory colleges in order to continue their current work.

 The CRPO has indicated that in order to determine if an individual’s practice (or any part of it) qualifies as the performance of the Controlled Act, it must conduct a thorough review of a full application to become a member of the CRPO.
-Individuals are encouraged to review the clarification document, Understanding When Psychotherapy is Controlled Act, which was developed by the six health regulatory Colleges in collaboration with subject matter experts and reviewed by the Ministry of Health and Long-Term Care.
+Individuals are encouraged to review the clarification document, Understanding When Psychotherapy is a Controlled Act, which was developed by the six health regulatory Colleges in collaboration with subject matter experts and reviewed by the Ministry of Health and Long-Term Care.

 For more information regarding this important update or for assistance in determining how the proclamation of the controlled act of psychotherapy applies to your practice, please contact us.